MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Anaplan.md

 1. Enter the API and authentication (auth) URLs.

-   1. If you choose Basic auth, enter the following URLs and then select **OK**.
+   1. If you choose Basic auth, enter the following URLs, and then select **OK**.

       **Anaplan API URL**: `https://api.anaplan.com`

       **Anaplan Auth URL**: `https://auth.anaplan.com`

-   2. If you prefer the Anaplan configured IDP for logging into Anaplan, enter the following URLs and then select **OK**.
+   2. If you prefer the Anaplan configured IDP for logging into Anaplan, enter the following URLs, and then select **OK**.

       **Anaplan API URL**: `https://api.anaplan.com`